How Mira Can Help You With Your Fertility Awareness

 - Recording your cycles on a chart or phone app

-What Does My Body do in a Cycle?
+What Does My Body Do in a Cycle?

 Your body responds to changes in your hormone levels throughout your fertility cycle.
 Many of these changes are signs you can observe.
 The first day of your period is the beginning of a new cycle.
 After your period, your body begins producing estrogen to help your ovaries get ready to release an egg.
 The estrogen also causes cervical fluids to change and become stretchier.
 You often will feel wetness at the opening of your vagina (vulva) or on your underwear during this time.
 This cervical fluid helps sperm survive longer in your body and fertilize the egg when it is released.
-When you estrogen peaks, you also have a surge of luteinizing hormone, which causes the egg to release from the ovary.
+When your estrogen peaks, you also have a surge of luteinizing hormone, which causes the egg to release from the ovary.
 The egg will live for about 24-48 hours.
 After ovulation, the hormone progesterone causes your basal body temperature to rise and the vulva to feel dry again.
 Progesterone helps your womb to be ready to care for a baby if you become pregnant.
-If you do not become pregnant, hormone levels drop and your get your period again
+If you do not become pregnant, hormone levels drop, and you get your period again.

 By understanding the signs of your body, you can identify the days when you are most likely to get pregnant.
 Using only infertile days for sex allows you to avoid pregnancy without artificial contraceptives.
 Different methods of FABM teach you ways to know which days are most fertile.